Here is everything you need to know about CalSavers

 What types of retirement plans are available to choose from?

 With CalSavers, employees are only eligible to contribute to a Roth IRA.
 CalSavers does offer a few investment options, so your employees can decide how they invest their money.
-Employees can choose from target-date funds, money market funds, core bond funds, global equity funds, and sustainable balanced funds.
+Employees can choose from target-date funds, a money market fund, a core bond fund, a global equity fund, and an Environmental, Social, and Governance (ESG) fund.

 What will happen if I miss the program adoption deadline?